Table of Contents[Hide][Show]

 Sixth Avenue from 40th to 42nd Streets

-Bryant Park, a formerly derelict park in midtown, has year round free things to do, including ice skating and holiday shops from late fall through early spring.
+Bryant Park, a formerly derelict park in midtown, has year round free things to do but it shines in the wintertime, including ice skating and holiday shops from late fall through early spring.
 When the weather turns nice, there are exercise classes, movies, ping pong tables, and clean restrooms, with attendants.
 If you have little kids, they can ride the carousel (though it is not free).

 5th Stop: Soho, Dinner and a Show

 If you have the stamina, get on a subway (B, D or F to Broadway / Lafayette) or into a cab and head back downtown to Soho.
 There is great shopping here, and endless choices for dinner.
 Balthazar New York (80 Spring Street) is a classic brasserie.
-Lure (142 Mercer Street) is a reasonably priced subterranean fish restaurant.
-Or, if you are seeing a Broadway show, stay in midtown for a quick bite before the theater.
+Lure (142 Mercer Street) is a reasonably priced fish restaurant.
+Or, if you are seeing a Broadway show, stay in close to Times Square for a quick bite before the theater.
 Becco (355 West 46th Street) and 44 & X (622 10th Avenue) never disappoint.

 Where to stay

-The Conrad New York is close to the 9/11 memorial and the great Battery Park City playgrounds.
-If you are taking a train into Grand Central Station, the luxurious Grand Hyatt New York is attached.
-Also in midtown, the Omni Berkshire Place sends milk and cookies to the room for kids.
+The Conrad New York has 2 room suites and is close to the 9/11 memorial and the great Battery Park City playgrounds.
+If you are taking a train into Grand Central Terminal, the luxurious Grand Hyatt New York is attached.

 And, next time, plan to stay another day or two!